Downloading Pictures, Video, and Other Files from LG Xenon GR500 (or any LG Mobile Phone)

 In this article, the LG GR500 will be connected to a computer running with Windows XP.
 You will need a USB cable that fits with the LG Xenon.
 This cable can be found in your cell phone carrier’s store or website.
 It just so happens that one of the 4 USB cables in the “Data Kit For Samsung Phones” by DataPilot.
 Unfortunately, the LG Xenon users manual does not describe the name of the cable but it appears to be a micro B USB plug.
 A picture of the micro B USB can be found in http://en.wikipedia.org/wiki/File:MicroB_USB_Plug.jpg

-The other piece that is needed to transfer data between LG GR500 phone and computer is a micro SD card shown below as compared to a SD card.
+The other piece that is needed to transfer data between LG GR500 phone and computer is a micro SD card shown below as compared to an SD card.
 An SD card is about the size of a stamp.

 You must insert the micro SD card in the slot on the right of the LG Xenon phone (if you are looking at the front of the phone).
 Note: If you removing the tiny micro SD card can be a pain.
 If you have small kids or people in the house with small fingers, they will have better success at removing the card.
-The fingers just need to push the card down and the card should pop up half way for you to remove the card.
+The fingers just need to push the card down and the card should pop up halfway for you to remove the card.

 You must unplug the USB cable from the phone in order to select the mass storage option.